tmoesl/product-recommendation-system/README.md

 **Actionable Recommendations**
 - **Integrate Metadata**: Enhance the system with content-based filtering using product descriptions, categories, and brands to address data sparsity and cold start challenges.
-- **Expand Data Sources**: Leverage implicit feedback like clicks and cart additions to improve model accuracy and diversity.
+- **Expand Data Sources**: Leverage implicit feedback like clicks and cart additions to reduce reliance on popular items, thereby enhancing model accuracy and recommendation diversity.
-- **Optimize Diversity**: Use weighted sampling and novelty metrics to promote lesser-known products and cater to underrepresented users.
+- **Optimize Diversity**: Use weighted sampling, coverage and novelty metrics to promote lesser-known products and cater to underrepresented users.
-- **Implement A/B Testing**: Continuously refine strategies using CTR, AOV, and CLV as key performance indicators.
+- **Implement A/B Testing**: Continuously refine strategies using CTR, AOV, and CLV as key indicators.
 - **Personalize Product Promotions**: Use targeted marketing campaigns to promote a mix of top-selling and niche products, balancing popularity and diversity to drive customer engagement and satisfaction.

 ## Table of Contents